PeppeL-G/bagawork/docs/src/routes/(default)/documentation/html/+page.md

 ## `initializer()` - Initializing the HTML element
 Use the configuration method `initializer()` to tell the `Html` component which method it should call to initialize the HTML element.
-The method will receive the HTML element (a `<div>` element) as the first argument.
+The method will receive the HTML element (a `<div>` element) as the first argument, and you can create and insert whichever DOM nodes you want into it.

 ::: tip Example